-B. Task forces shall be comprised of Board Members and/or public members appointed by the Board Chairperson.
+B. Task forces shall be comprised of Board Members and may include public members appointed by the Board Chairperson.
 A majority of the members of the task force must be Board Members.
-The chairperson of the task force shall be appointed by the Board Chairperson.
+The chairperson of the task force must be a Board Member and shall be appointed by the Board Chairperson.

-E. Task forces shall keep minutes, attendance and voting records and shall submit in writing to the Board's office minutes of all meetings containing all resolutions adopted together with the voting tally in sufficient time to be incorporated into the vote sheet distributed to the Executive Committee for the succeeding Full Board meeting
+C. Task forces shall keep minutes containing a record of all motions taken, as well as attendance and voting records.
+These records shall be submitted in writing to the Board office in sufficient time to be incorporated into the vote sheet distributed to the Executive Committee for the succeeding Full Board meeting.

 A. "Board" refers to the full Community Board 3 body, aka the "Full Board"

-B. "Full Board" refers to the full Community Board 3 body, aka the "Board," who meets on a regular basis, as specified in these by-laws
+B. "Full Board" refers to the full Community Board 3 body, aka the "Board," which meets on a regular basis, as specified in these by-laws

 C. "Quorum" means more than half of the committee or Full Board